 Aside from using photovoltaics to generate electricity, solar energy is commonly used in thermal applications to heat indoor spaces or fluids.
 Residential and commercial property owners can install solar hot water systems and design their buildings with passive solar heating in mind to fully take advantage of the sun's energy with solar technology.
 While solar panels can be used to fuel any electrical equipment, solar hot water systems specifically used solar power to heat water.
 Learn more about solar hot water here.

-Can we use this for PV tax rebate?
+Can we use this for the PV tax rebate?

 Can we model solar energy + battery storage with cove.tool?